 ARTS IN SCHOOLS

-TRAC’s newest educational outreach program, Carousel, is designed for art teachers and students through a check-out system.
+Toe River Arts’s newest educational outreach program, Carousel, is designed for art teachers and students through a check-out system.
 After professional development time, the teachers are able to bring resources and materials back to their classrooms to share with their students.
-The program launched this year with the art of Indigo Dyeing.
-The program reached up to 180 students in Mitchell and Yancey counties’ middle and high schools.
-TRAC aims to expand this community funded program in future years.
-With funding always a strain on the schools, TRAC provides all materials and instructions for the teachers, leaving the pure joy of exploration to the classroom!
+The program launched two years ago and has reached up to 360 students in Mitchell and Yancey counties’ middle and high schools.
+Toe River Arts aims to expand this community funded program in future years.
+With funding always a strain on the schools, Toe River Arts provides all materials and instructions for the teachers, leaving the pure joy of exploration to the classroom!

 “I absolutely loved the experience, and my students did, too.
 It brought to them a technique that I would never have been able to let them experience for two reasons: First, I didn’t know how to do it, having never dealt with indigo; and second, the art department does not have the money to supply materials for this process.
 Win-win situation! “

 -Keli Miller, Yancey County Middle School art teacher